 I got you!

-I’ve been to this beautiful city 3 times in the last few years, with my most recent trip this past August 2022.
-I’ve even surprised some of the locals with how much I’ve returned.
+I’ve been to this beautiful city 3 times in the last few years, with my most recent trip in August 2022.
+I’ve even surprised some of the locals with how much I’ve returned in just a few years.

 It’s just that great of a place to visit at least once (or more 😉).